developer-plus/vue-hbs-admin/README.md

-# vue-element-admin
+# vue-hbs-admin

-A vue content management system.
+A vue management system.
+It is based on Vue3, Vite and TypeScript.
+It's fast！

 ## LICENSE